Other scientists and scholars' introductions, in full length,

 on interdisciplinary scientific- and cultural historical research, connecting

-archaeological findings, textual research, and astronomical dating.
-All
+archaeological findings, textual research, and astronomical dating - all being

-recovered material are being related to the Bible, the Rabbinical Writings, and various authors of
+evaluated in relation to the Bible, the Rabbinical Writings, and various

-handed-down sources and findings have, for the first time, been put into a
+and findings have, for the first time, been put into a greater context all of

-greater context and should be judged in its entirety.
-The book is not based
+which should be judged in its entirety.
+The book is not based on

-on single sources or solitary decisions; on the other hand, its foundation
+single sources or solitary decisions - rather,the focus is on the presentation

-is the presentation of a long string of clues and indications; these may be
+of a long string of clues and indications; these may be considered a "special

 The book can be read

 without previous scientific qualifications.
-And is not an attempt to present
+It is not an attempt to present

 Moses' "curriculum vitae", nor is it "documentary fiction", or a historical